§ 61.2. Delaware River and River Estuary.

 HICKORY SHADClosed year-round 0

-STRIPED BASS and HYBRID STRIPED BASSFrom Pennsylvania line upstream to Calhoun Street Bridge: March 1 until March 31, and June 1 until December 31.
+STRIPED BASS and HYBRID STRIPED BASSFrom Pennsylvania line upstream to Calhoun Street Bridge: January 1 until March 31 and June 1 until December 31.
+28 to less than 35 inches 1

 STURGEONNo open season: Endangered Species